-Eosinophilic oesophagitis (EoE) results in an inflamed oesophagus, the muscular tube that connects the mouth to the stomach.
+Eosinophilic oesophagitis (EoE) happens when white blood cells (called eosinophils) deposit in the lining of the oesphagus, which is the muscular tube that connects the mouth to the stomach.
+This can be the result of an allergic reaction to food or the environment.
 Most cases are seen in people with other allergies such as allergic rhinitis (hay fever) and asthma.
-The frequency of eosinophilic oesophagitis appears to be increasing.
+It is estimated to affect around one in 1,000 people (children and adults), and the frequency of EoE appears to be increasing.
 The reasons are unclear, but it is known that allergies of all types have become more common.

-- Regurgitation of foods;
+Regurgitation of foods.

-- Severe acid reflux (heartburn) that does not respond to medicines used to suppress stomach acid production.
+|Regurgitation of foods.||Severe acid reflux (heartburn) that does not respond to medications.|

 How is Eosinophilic oesophagitis diagnosed?